ryantd42/NY-Legislative-Git/2023/S3614E-2023/bill.md

- ANNUM OR LESS SHALL CONTRIBUTE THREE PER CENTUM  OF  ANNUAL  WAGES,  AND BEGINNING  ON  JULY  ONE,  TWO  THOUSAND  TWENTY-SIX,  THE WAGES IN THIS SUBPARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED FROM  THE  INCREASE  IN  THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD
+ ANNUM OR LESS SHALL CONTRIBUTE THREE PER CENTUM  OF  ANNUAL  WAGES,  AND BEGINNING  ON  JULY  ONE,  TWO  THOUSAND  TWENTY-SIX,  THE WAGES IN THIS SUBPARAGRAPH SHALL BE INCREASED BY THE ANNUAL INFLATION,  AS  DETERMINED
- S. 3614--D  9
+ S. 3614--E  9

- ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
+ FROM  THE  INCREASE  IN  THE CONSUMER PRICE INDEX IN THE ONE YEAR PERIOD ENDING ON DECEMBER THIRTY-FIRST OF THE YEAR PRIOR.
 SAID PERCENTAGE SHALL THEN BE ROUNDED UP TO THE NEXT HIGHER ONE-TENTH OF ONE PERCENT AND SHALL NOT EXCEED THREE PERCENT;